sfn-development/Car-Carrier-Pursuit/README.md

 1. Open the command prompt in VS by going to Tools->Command Line->Developer Command Line

 2. Run the compile.bat file to produce the .net.dll file for the callout.

+NOTE: Please ensure that the references are in the same directory as the .bat file.